 Arizona Roommate Agreement

-An Arizona roommate agreement is a legal contract that outlines the terms between roommates sharing a rental space.
-While it is not a landlord lease, once signed by all involved parties, it is considered a binding contract among the roommates.
+An Arizona roommate agreement establishes a legal contract that outlines the terms between roommates sharing a rental space.
+While it differs from a landlord lease, once all involved parties sign the document, it becomes a binding contract among the roommates.
+Furthermore, this roommate contract protects all parties involved and clarifies their responsibilities.

 Arizona Roommate Agreement